 Metropolitan Community College’s 180 Re-entry Assistance Program (180 RAP) serves the currently incarcerated and released populations.
 180 RAP provides services and support to incarcerated individuals and those transitioning from correctional facilities and treatment centers so they can make a successful transition and achieve their education and employment goals.

-The Re-entry Center is based out of MCC's main campus - Fort Omaha Campus - on the north end of campus in building #9.
+The Re-entry Center is based out of MCC's main campus - Fort Omaha Campus - north end of campus in building #9.

-180 RAP services are still being offered onsite at the Re-entry Center.
+180 RAP services are available onsite at the Re-entry Center.

-Masks are required, however, we will provide one, if necessary.
-You will receive walk-in assistance with Orientation, pantry services (food, hygiene, clothing), job seeking/postings and limited seating is available in the Computer Center.
+Masks are required; we will provide one, if necessary.
+You may receive assistance with Orientation, pantry services (food, hygiene, clothing), job seeking/postings and limited seating is available in the Computer Center.